Guide to the Donald Hall Papers, 1928-2014

 About the Donald Hall Papers [partially processed]

-This collection is restricted.
-Permission to view the collection must be obtained in advance.
+This collection is restricted until after the death of Donald Hall.
+Permission to view the collection must be obtained in advance from Donald Hall.
 Contact Special Collections staff for information.

 Contents of this collection are governed by U.S. copyright law.
 For questions about publication or reproduction rights, contact Special Collections staff.